-MEMORANDUM FOR CHIEF ACQUISITION OFFICERS

-SENIOR PROCUREMENT EXECUTIVES
+MEMORANDUM FOR CHIEF ACQUISITION OFFICERS SENIOR PROCUREMENT EXECUTIVES

+FROM:

-FROM: Daniel I. Gordon
+Daniel I. Gordon Administrator

-Administrator

-SUBJECT: Revisions to the Federal Acquisition Certification for Contracting

-Officer's Representatives (FAC-COR)
+SUBJECT:Revisions to the Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR)

 Strengthening the acquisition workforce is critical to ensuring that the government gets the best value for the more than \$500 billion of goods and services it procures annually.
 Each member of the acquisition workforce plays a critical role, including Contracting Officer's Representatives (CORs), who ensure that contractors meet the commitments of their contracts.
 CORs are often the first to recognize when a program or contract is under-performing, and are increasingly being asked to manage high-value, complex contracts that involve varying degrees of risk.
-To be sure they are trained and developed appropriately, this memorandum revises and replaces the Office of Federal Procurement Policy's (OFPP) requirements for the Federal Acquisition Certification for COTRs (FAC-COTR), originally issued in November 2007, to establish a risk-based, three-tiered certification program for civilian agencies that better reflects the important role of the COR.
-The term "COTR" is being changed to "COR" to align with the Federal Acquisition Regulation (FAR) which now incorporates a definition for "Contracting Officer's Representative" and includes designation of a COR as part of a Contracting Officer's responsibilities.
-The new FAC-COR requirements will be effective January 1, 2012, and agencies should begin developing guidance to ensure their CORs are appropriately certified.
+To be sure they are trained and developed appropriately, this memorandum revises and replaces the Office of Federal Procurement Policy's (OFPP) requirements for the Federal Acquisition Certification for COTRs (FAC-COTR),1 originally issued in November 2007, to establish a risk-based, three-tiered certification program for civilian agencies2 that better reflects the important role of the COR.
+The term "COTR" is being changed to "COR" to align with the Federal Acquisition Regulation (FAR) which now incorporates a definition for "Contracting Officer's responsibilities.3 The new FAC-COR requirements will be effective January 1, 2012, and agencies should begin developing guidance to ensure their CORs are appropriately certified.